dobrushina/dobrushina.github.io/index.md

 My professional experience includes training and supervising other professionals.
 I founded and led an integrative medical and psychological department for adults and children with brain injury, autism, ADHD, and other types of neurodivergence (25 professionals), co-organised a practicum on neuropsychological rehabilitation for MSc in psychology students, provided annual schools on using neurotechnologies in mental healthcare.
 Recently, I developed and ran a 3-day workshop, "From Neuroscience to Schema Therapy: Working with Neurodivergent Clients and More," which was attended by more than 80 participants.

 I am 39 years old, married, and I have three children.
 I was born in Moscow, spent some of my childhood in the US, moved to Israel in 2022, and to the United Kingdom in 2024.
 Currently, I am happy to live and work in Scotland.
-My multicultural experience helps me to understand people with diverse backgrounds and those experiencing immigration.
+My multicultural experience helps me understand people with diverse backgrounds and those experiencing immigration.

 ### Contact information